Your dive business buddy!

 If you want to get a feel for the theory part of a scuba diving course before having decided on a dive instructor, you could start a free online entry-level scuba course like the one offered by RAID.
 But be aware that you will have to redo the academics portion of your scuba certification course with the training agency of your chosen dive instructor.

-As promised, a form to help you evaluate the total cost of an open-water diver certification course from different dive centers & instructors.
+As promised, here is a form to help you evaluate the total cost of an open-water diver certification course from different dive centers & instructors.
 Available in three formats:

 Divers Alert Network (DAN) regions: